SUBSCRIBE TO OUR NEWSLETTER

 Choosing your participants will also draw from your research question.
 Who can best help you answer this question?
 You may need to look for participants outside of your existing customer pool to include in your study, or it may be answered best by your existing customers.
 Either way, you’ll need to define who you’ll include in your studies.

 If you need help finding awesome participants, lucky for you, you’re on the User Interviews blog!
-Because I know finding participants can be a struggle, here’s a link to get your first three participants for free.
+Because I know finding participants can be a struggle, we'll give you your first 3 participants for free.

 Your methodology will determine how many participants you need to recruit to participate in your study.
 An interview-style study or a usability test may only require you to recruit 5-10 participants, but a quantitative survey will likely require more responses, depending on the questions you’re trying to answer.